Betfair: Overseas business

 Betfair owns subsidiaries in the United States.
-The main company is TVG Network, which is dedicated to horse racing, broadcasting live races as well as race analysis, interviews, handicapping tips and features.
+The main company is FanDuel TV, which is dedicated to horse racing, broadcasting live races as well as race analysis, interviews, handicapping tips and features.
 It was acquired in 2009 for $50m.
 Betfair also has a subsidiary called BetfairCasino.com which is a New Jersey licensed provider of online gaming products.

 In February 2014, Betfair were granted two online gambling licenses by the State Gambling Commission of Bulgaria.

 On 7 April 2014, Betfair launched its betfair exchange in Italy.
 In May 2016, it launched a betting exchange in New Jersey, United States.

 In March 2018, Betfair successfully trialled an auto-cash out feature with its live betting customers in the UK and Ireland.
 The features allow players to lock in their chosen profit.

-In April 2021, Betfair successfully relaunched as Stardust Casino in New Jersey, 15 years after the closure of the famous Las Vegas-based Stardust Resort and Casino.

 In December 2021, Betfair announced the launch of their online casino overseas.
 Although already established within the online sports betting industry, the company launched its online casino available online to consumers residing in the UK, New Jersey, Argentina, Mexico, New Zealand, Australia, Iceland, Ireland and select states in the US.